Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

 {}\phantom{x} {}

 \head 1.
 Nonstandard Analysis \endhead {}

 \flushpar The reader is assumed to have some basic acquaintance with nonstandard analysis, including the nonstandard approach to topology and continuity in terms of monads and equivalence relations of infinitesimal nearness, the Loeb measure construction and internal Banach spaces and their nonstandard hulls.
 Besides the original Robinson's book \cite{Rb}, the standard general references are, e.g., the monographs \cite{AFHL}, \cite{ACH} (mainly the parts \cite{Hn2} and \cite{Lb2}), \cite{Dv}, and \cite{Gb}.
 For Loeb measure also the survey \cite{Ct} can be consulted.
-The canonic reference for nonstandard Banach space theory is the paper \cite{HM}.
+The canonical reference for nonstandard Banach space theory is the paper \cite{HM}.
+Additionally, we refer to \cite{CK} for the ultraproduct construction and its use in constructing nonstandard extensions of first-order structures and superstructures, as well as for the connections between certain properties of ultrafilters and the nonstandard universes obtained via the ultraproduct construction with respect to them.

 \specialhead 1.1.~General setting \endspecialhead \flushpar Our exposition takes place in a~nonstandard universe ${}^*\bV$ which is an elementary extension of a superstructure $\bV$ over some set of individuals containing at least all (classical) complex numbers and the elements of the topological space or topological group, as well as index sets, etc., dealt with.
 In particular, every standard mathematical (first-order) structure $A \in \bV$ is embedded into its nonstandard extension $\sA \in {}^*\bV$ via the mapping \hbox{$a \mto {}^*a\: A \to \sA$} such that, for any formula $\Phi(x_1,\dots,x_n)$ in the language of $A$ and elements $a_1,\dots,a_n \in A$, $\Phi(a_1,\dots,a_n)$ is satisfied in $A$ if and only if $\Phi({}^*a_1,\dots,{}^*a_n)$ is satisfied in $\sA$ ({\it transfer principle\/}).
 Whenever there threatens no confusion we tend to identify $a \in A$ with ${}^*a \in \sA$, and to denote the corresponding operations and relations in $A$ and $\sA$ by the same sign, dropping the $^*$ in the latter.
 Similarly, to a function $f\: A \to B$ in $\bV$ there (functorially) corresponds a function ${}^{*\!}f\: \sA \to \sB$ in ${}^*\bV$, etc.